 Fremantle, Western Australia

 From one side of Australia to the other.
-I lived in Fremantle (technically a suburb of Perth, but also its own city.
-It’s a weird system) for three months and always loved walking its streets.
-Many of the art pieces here were done by the same artist, so there’s a recurring colour scheme that my OCD brain adores.
+I lived in Fremantle (technically a suburb of Perth, but also its own city; it’s a weird system) for three months and always loved walking its streets.
+Many of the art pieces there at the time were done by the same artist, so there was a recurring colour scheme that my autistic brain adores.
 There’s also a lot of art dedicated to Australian wildlife, which I’m always on board with.
 Like its eastern sister, Fremantle also has a yearly street art festival over the Easter weekend, with an international panel of artists arriving from all over to participate in what is now a celebration of art in all its forms.

-What I really loved about the art in Georgetown was the contrast between the colonial architecture and the Malaysian-style art.
+What I really loved about the art in George Town was the contrast between the colonial architecture and the Malaysian-style art.
 It was an acknowledgement of the country’s past, but also a determined expression of their cultural identity.
-What I also loved was how interactive a lot of the street art was – you could swing, cycle and play along with many of the adorable portraits!
+It’s also incredible how interactive a lot of the street art is – you can swing, cycle and play along with many of the adorable portraits!

 Melaka, Malaysia